-City of Oakland employees are required to wear a face mask indoors.
-Please see the Face Covering Memorandum issued by the City Administrator.
-City employees are no longer required to wear a mask while outdoors.

-According to the California Department of Public Health, masks-especially those that offer the best fit and filtration (e.g., N95s, KN95s, KF94s)-remain a critical component of our multi-layered approach for protection against COVID-19 infection.
+In some cases, City of Oakland employees are required to wear a face mask indoors.
+Please see Oakland City Council Resolution No. 89542 and extension.
+In any case, according to the California Department of Public Health, masks-especially those that offer the best fit and filtration (e.g., N95s, KN95s, KF94s)-remain a critical component of our multi-layered approach for protection against COVID-19 infection.